 The Bachelor of Disability and Developmental Education requires four years of full-time study or the equivalent part-time.
 The honours program may be completed in the fourth year as an alternative to the coursework program.
-The course is offered by the Faculty of Health Sciences.
+The course is offered by the Faculty of Medicine, Nursing and Health Sciences.

 The course requires that by the end of the first year of study students will have undertaken a 40-hour voluntary placement in a relevant human service agency.
 A formal letter of confirmation from the agency for the 40 hours of voluntary placement must be produced as evidence.
 Students who have been employed in a disability or human service agency within the past 2 years may apply for credit for this requirement.
 A formal letter of confirmation of the employment will be required.

 A major in Rehabilitation Counselling may be undertaken in fourth year as an alternative to the other areas of specialisation - see the Bachelor of Disability and Developmental Education (Rehabilitation Counselling).